mwmlln/hangman/README.md

    GitHub button indicates connected when connection was successful.
 6. As I wanted to have control when to deploy  the version, I have chosen manual deployment by pressing Deploy branch button instead of Enable Automatic Deploys.
 7. once the deployment completed View button will appear.
 This View button will open the terminal game in the new window.
-Here the deployed page [Hangman](https://pp3-hangman.herokuapp.com/)
+Here is the deployed page [Hangman](https://pp3-hangman.herokuapp.com/)
 8. As manual deployment was chosen, I had to come back to Heroku deployment page whenever I have an updated working version pushed into GitHub page.